rorynolan/filesstrings/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Reverse Dependencies
-There are 3 reverse dependencies.
-This update is major and breaks 2 of them, however I am the maintainer of those packages and fixes are ready to go just as soon as this package is accepted.
+There are 3 reverse dependencies: `detrendr`, `exampletestr` and `nandb`.
+This update breaks two of them.
+Updates to all 3 to come in line with the update of this package are ready to go and will be submitted immediately when this package is accepted (I am the maintainer of all 3).